regb/scala-smtlib/README.md

 Please refer to the code ;) However, you could start with the Examples section above.

+Important files are /src/main/scala/smtlib/parser/Commands.scala and /src/main/scala/smtlib/parser/Terms.scala for the abstract syntax tree of SMT-LIB.
+The lexer directory provides low level parsing of tokens, then the parser provides the extraction of commands.
+The printer helps with printing out SMT-LIB standard.
+Finally the theories module provides tree builders to create theory-specific formulas.

 Development
 -----------

-The project is still evolving and the API will likely go through quite a few changes.
-It was originally part of [CafeSat](https://github.com/regb/scabolic) and has been made standalone in order for the [Leon](https://github.com/epfl-lara/leon) project to rely on it as well.
+The project is still under development and the API will likely go through quite a few changes.
+It was originally part of [CafeSat](https://github.com/regb/scabolic) and has been made standalone in order for the [Leon](https://github.com/epfl-lara/leon) project to rely on it.
 Hopefully, it can be useful to other people as well.

 Road Map